tmabbott/AWSAccountLookup/README.md

 by Tim Mabbott

 If you work with a resonable number of AWS accounts you will very likely end up seeing account IDs in a context that doesn't include the account name.
 This can be annoying, so I wrote this very simple MacOS Automator workflow to help.
-You can simply highlight the ID and hit a key combo to display the assiciated account name.
+You can simply highlight the ID and hit a key combo to display the associated account name.

 ## Steps to install